 We recover data encrypted with viruses or ransomware.
-Ransomware is extortive software: its purpose is to prevent you from using your device until you have paid a ransom.
-Depending on the type of ransomeware, either the entire operating system or only some files are encrypted.
+Ransomware is extortion software: its purpose is to prevent you from using your device until you have paid a ransom.
+Depending on the type of ransomware, the entire operating system or just some files are encrypted.

-In mobile devices such as smartphones or tablets, the recovery process can be performed through electronic repair of the damaged components or by performing the chip off process.
+In mobile devices or smartphones or tablets, the recovery processes can be carried out through the analysis of the electronics of the damaged components or, by carrying out the chip off process.

-We offer the service of secure data erasure and destruction with certificate in our laboratory to perform personalized management or we can offer the service of destruction and erasure of data remotely.
+We offer the service of deletion and destruction of secure data with a certificate, either in our laboratory or remotely.

-Computer forensic analysis and expert evidence We recover and certify critical information with legal value for companies and individuals We have certified computer experts to perform certifications, expert analysis and reports with legal value.
+Computer forensic analysis and expert evidence.
+We recover and certify critical information with legal value for companies and individuals.
+We have collegiate computer experts to carry out certifications, expert analyzes and reports with legal value.